iBumpthis/tapec/README.md

 ## Note

-TapeC was initially developed with the assistance of ChatGPT as part of a proof-of-concept and learning process.
+TapeC was initially developed with the assistance of AI tools as part of a proof of concept and learning process.

 While functional, this project is evolving.
 Review, test, and apply your own security and production best practices before deploying in sensitive